dentisphere/upgrade-angularjs/readme.md

 `@types/node` is required to avoid compile error when require html files (either directly, or through `angular2-template-loader`)

+Another optimization is about CSS.
+Plugins `mini-css-extract-plugin` and `optimize-css-assets-webpack-plugin` can be used in production to create a separate CSS asset that is automatically added to _index.html_

 ### notes

 -   webpack 4 is easier to configure than previous versions, as long as we use default values.
 There is now a `mode` key that should be